 A more compact version is the handheld radio.
 This is a device that fits into your hand.
 It fits easily on the dash when it’s not in use.
 These aren’t as powerful as the mobile option, but they’re ideal for maximum portability.

 Many people want to evaluate CB radios for sale by their range, only to find out that they all run on the same four watts of power.
 The only main difference between these radios is the features they come with and their size.
 They’ll all reach the same range and put out the same amount of power.

-The only exception to this rule is an SSB CB radio.
-What is an SSB CB radio?
+The only exception to this rule is an SSB type radio.
+What is an SSB radio?
 They transmit at 12 watts instead of the typical four.
 It’s called a single side band radio.
 Overall, you gain three times the range of transmission with this design.
 The only downside to this is that for others to hear you, they must also use a SSB CB radio.
 All SSB radios work on the standard channels if you can’t find people to talk to on the 3x range.

-Before you purchase a CB radio, you’ll want to understand the various features available to you so you can buy exactly what you want.
+Before you purchase a radio, you’ll want to understand the various features available to you so you can buy exactly what you want.
 Some of the CB lingoes can be slightly confusing, so we’ll explain a few of the essential things to look for.

 Automatic Noise Limiter (ANL)